averms/vewrapper/README.md

-## Pyvenvwrapper
+# pyvenvwrapper

-A set of helper functions written in Bash that allow you to manage your Python3 venv environment in a convenient way.
-These functions are small improvements over similar bash scripts floating around the internet that implement these functions.
+A set of helper functions written in Bash that allow you to manage your python3 virtual environments in a convenient way.
+These functions are small improvements over similar bash scripts floating around the internet.

 ## Requirements

-* `Python3` and `Python3-venv` (obviously).
+* `python3` >= `3.5`
 * A UNIX shell with some standard programs/commands, i.e., `command`, `basename`, `mkdir`, `ls`.

 ## Installation

 Since the script simply exposes some global functions into your bash session you can pretty much do whatever you want to install it -- you just need to make sure that the file gets `source`d somehow.
 Here are two options:
-* Option 1:  Copy the `.pyvenvwrapper` file anywhere onto your machine, then add `source /path/to/.pyvenvwrapper` to your `.bashrc` or `.bash_profile`.
+* Option 1:  Copy the `pyvenvwrapper.sh` file anywhere onto your machine, then add `source /path/to/pyvenvwrapper.sh` to your `.bashrc` or `.bash_profile`.
-* Option 2:  Copy the source code in `.pyvenvwrapper` into your `~/.bashrc` or `~/.bash_profile` file.
+* Option 2:  Copy the source code in `pyvenvwrapper.sh` into your `~/.bashrc` or `~/.bash_profile` file.

-## Helper Functions
+## Usage

-All virtual environments are stored in a `~/.venv` folder by default.
+All virtual environments are stored in a `$HOME/.venv` folder by default.
 You can change this folder to whichever folder you prefer by exporting a `VENV_HOME` variable _before_ sourcing `.pyvenvwrapper`.

+### Commands

 #### `mkvenv [env-name]`
 Creates a python virtual environment at `$VENV_HOME/[env-name]`.